zrozumiec/ToDoList-App/README.md

 Users of TODO List application should be able to:

 - create multiple TODO lists  (mandatory)
-- show all TODO lists at the list view (mandatory) Sample UI
+- show all TODO lists at the list view (mandatory )
 ![](images/ToDo-Lists.png)
 - remove/hide a list from the  list view (optional  )
 - add TODO entries to the TODO list; (mandatory  )